INCT-DD/WSL2-Linux-Kernel/README.md

 # Feature Requests

-Even if our build is very (very) workload specific, you can still ask us to include features using our issue tracker we'll consider the possibility of including it.
+Even if our build is very workload specific, you can still ask us to include features using our issue tracker and we'll consider the possibility of including it.
 Please note that inclusions aren't guaranteed, but we'll do our best to accommodate other needs as we go.